 I rarely make homemade broth because I’m so lazy that I’d rather just crack open a can.
 However, I’ll admit that making beef broth using your slow cooker is really easy and requires almost no hands-on time at all.
+(Update: I regularly make my own homemade broth these days, but I make it in a pressure cooker.
+Check out the recipe here.)

 You can easily substitute pork or chicken bones in place of beef and the results are all good.
 If you befriend your local butcher, he may even give you a big bag of bones for pennies.